rsmml/spectrm-challenge/README.md

 ```
 You will get the repo with a ```docker-compose``` branch.
 To check branches run ```git branch -a```.
 The master branch is created with the intention
-to run the app locally, without docker and docker-compose.
+to run the app locally, without Docker and docker-compose.
 If you want to skip the [app instalation locally](https://github.com/rsmml/spectrm-challenge/blob/master/README.md#install-app-locally)
 go straigh to the [Docker](https://github.com/rsmml/spectrm-challenge/blob/master/README.md#docker-whale) section.

-- Or uou can download the app with the following link:
+- You can also download the app with the following link:
   - [Get App Here](https://github.com/rsmml/spectrm-challenge/archive/master.zip)

   - Unzip file.
-  - Open Terminal.
+  - Open Console.
   - Change Directory to the project folder **spectrm-challenge-master**

 ### Install App: